sebastianconcept/Mapless/_posts/2024-02-09-restful-api.md

 ##### Setup routes

-We need to implement the CRUD operations in they respective routes.
+We need to implement the CRUD operations in their respective routes.

 {: .shellTitle }
 Pharo Playground